SUI-Components/sui/packages/sui-mono/README.md

 ## How to configure your project

-First you need to install the commit-release-manager package in your  project
+First you need to install the @sui/mono package in your  project

 ```
-npm i --save-dev @schibstedspain/commit-release-manager
+npm i --save-dev @sui/mono
 ```

 Then, configure your package.json